pressgang-ccms/j2koji/README.md

 j2koji
 ======

-This project provides a mechanism for interacting with a Koji/Brew installation using it's XML-RPC library.
+This project provides a mechanism for interacting with a Koji/Brew installation using it's XML-RPC API.